 I noticed at the time that Manço’s song was credited to one Osman Pehlivan.
 Not long after, I found another version of Lambaya Püf De - a harder-edged cover by Urfali Babi, this time with a song credit to Merhum Osman Pehlivandan.
 Who was this person?
 I gradually pieced it together.

 This melody, in Turkey, is historic.
-Today’s post, long overdue and unavailable in any form as far as I can tell, is the original performance by tanbur soloist Osman Pehlivan, from which all of these blistering Turkish psych versions are based.
+Today’s post, long overdue and unavailable in any form as far as I can tell, is the original performance by tanbur soloist Osman Pehlivan (1847-1942), from which all of these blistering Turkish psych versions are based.
 Pehlivan’s wonderful solo was recorded in Istanbul by engineer Edward Fowler ca. July 1928, and still pretty much rocks.
 The title, loosely translated, means “Anatolian spoon song” which refers to a folk song which would be traditionally accompanied by wooden spoons, which are held in each hand and played a little like castanets.
+Pehlivan would have been 81 when this was recorded.

 It’s still commonly performed today.
 For visual accompaniment, take a look at this performance of the kaşık havası here.
 Or here.
 And here are two terrific kaşık players.
 Even just a few weeks ago, I heard Arif Sag’s version of the song, which is actually titled Osman Pehlivan, and has since been reissued on the new compilation Obsession (and can be heard here, archived by Brian Turner, also on WFMU).
 The melody will certainly live on.